 laboratoire écologie et art pour une société en transition

-Common Dreams: Flotation School
+Common Dreams Panarea: Flotation School

 least and artist Maria Lucia Cruz Correia asked a class of 3rd-year students from Collège Sismondi (Geneva) to imagine this adaptation by suggesting alternatives.
 On a specifically designed “shelter island”, they rethought ways of living together, acting in common and creating new possibilities, tackling themes ranging from the most concrete to the most philosophical: community values, working together, food, resources, the economy, energy, emotional resilience, place of care, governance and social life.